Plachtaa/seed-vc/README.md

 - `inference-cfg-rate` has subtle difference in the output, default is 0.7
 - `n-quantizers` is the number of quantizers from FAcodec to use, default is 3, the less quantizer used, the less prosody of source audio is preserved
 - `f0-condition` is the flag to condition the pitch of the output to the pitch of the source audio, default is False, set to True for singing voice conversion
+- `auto-f0-condition` is the flag to auto adjust source pitch to target pitch level, default is False, normally not used in singing voice conversion
 - `semi-tone-shift` is the pitch shift in semitones for singing voice conversion, default is 0 Gradio web interface:
 ```bash